jmadinlab/traits/public/procedures.md

 - Being able to easily download the data alongside useful public data for analysis
 - Being more likely to contribute the data at end of project and improve its longevity
 - Identify duplicate research efforts

-`Individual-level` measurements typically include other measurements of the environment that provide useful context.
-One (or more) trait measurements of a coral and other contextual measurements are bound together as an observation.
-For example, an measurement of [larval swimming speed](/observations/97883) was measured within the context of swimming direction and water temperature, both of which provide important information about that particular swimming speed measurement.

-`Species-level` measurements are either traits that do not vary among individuals over ecological time-scales (such as [sexual system](http://coraltraits.org/traits/8) and if [zooxanthellate](http://coraltraits.org/traits/41) or not) or emergent characteristics of individuals within a species (such as geographical [range size](http://coraltraits.org/traits/138), [conservation status](http://coraltraits.org/traits/77), [wave exposure preference](http://coraltraits.org/traits/96) and [lower depth](http://coraltraits.org/traits/92)).

 #### Observations and measurements